 Some webmasters may be concerned about performance, since encryption introduces additional computational costs.
 These, in turn, can affect the websites performance and usability, which adds an entirely new dimension to the problem.
 There are also administrative hassles of setting up SSL.
 The widespread effort to increase web security is commendable, but how will it affect your dealership website and your ranking?

 My advice?
-Don’t panic.
-Just keep an eye peeled and adapt as things move forward.
+Never panic with Google.
+Just keep an eye peeled for changes and adapt as things move forward.